-We aim to:
+We aim to;

-- Remain informed, inspired and influenced by national policy guidance within the DfE (Diocese if applicable) and Public Health England. - Ensure a whole academy approach to development and delivery. - Ensure a whole community contribution to development and delivery, including, pupils and their families, stakeholders, partner agencies in statutory and charitable organizations and the local extended community. - To hold the Mental Health Strategy as a standard agenda item on Senior Leadership Team, Local Board and Trustee Meetings.
+- Remain informed, inspired and influenced by national policy guidance within the DfE, Diocese, as applicable, and Public Health England. - Ensure a whole Trust approach to development and delivery. - Ensure a whole community contribution to development and delivery, including, pupils and their families, stakeholders, partner agencies in statutory and charitable organizations and the local extended community. - To hold the Mental Health Strategy as a standard agenda item on Senior Leadership Team, Local Committee and Trustee Meetings.

-We will;
+We will:

-- Ensure that this Mental Health Strategy and it's Policy compliment all other current academy strategies and policies. - Review the Mental Health Strategy annually. - Ensure there is clear learning on our curriculum regarding emotional wellbeing and mental health across all key stages. - Produce a summary of implemented delivery, outcome and next step developments annually. - Ensure our Mental Health Policy connected to this strategy is available on our website.
+- Ensure that this Mental Health Strategy and its policy complement all other current Trust strategies and policies. - Ensure there is clear learning on our curriculum regarding emotional wellbeing and mental health across all key stages. - Produce a summary of implemented delivery, outcome and next step developments annually. - Ensure our Mental Health Policy connected to this strategy is available on our website.

-Here at the Link Academy Trust we embrace our role, alongside our families, the community and with our wider partners, in contributing to the developing emotional wellbeing of our pupils and their learning about being healthy, from a physical and mental health perspective.
+Here at the Link Academy Trust we embrace our role, alongside our families, the community and with our wider partners, in contributing to the development of emotional wellbeing of our pupils and their learning about being healthy, from a physical and mental health perspective.

-"Promoting children and young people's emotional health and wellbeing: A whole trust approach" suggest using an Eight Principles Approach.
+The Government publication "Promoting children and young people's mental health and wellbeing: A whole school or college approach" suggests using an Eight Principles Approach.